M. Rivers

-Mark Christopher Kasprzyk, referred to often as Kaz or M. Rivers, is a Canadian musician whose work has ranged from rap rock to alternative rock.
+Mark Christopher Kasprzyk, referred to often as Kaz, Kazzer or M. Rivers, is a Canadian musician whose work has ranged from rap rock to alternative rock.
 He is the lead vocalist and lyricist of the rock band Redlight King, best known for their song "Bullet in My Hand", which was aired regularly on MuchMusic and MTV Europe, played on contemporary hit radio, hot adult contemporary, alternative rock and mainstream rock radio stations in Canada.
 He is also an auto sports television personality.

 History

 Kasprzyk grew up in Binbrook, Ontario near Hamilton.
 At the age of 8, he began learning judo and became part of the Canadian National Judo Team and was an alternate for the Canadian team in the 2000 Summer Olympics.
 Being relegated to alternate status for the Olympics inspired him to pursue a career in music.
 At 16 Kasprzyk began songwriting, and after discovering hip-hop, took up breakdancing.
 Around this time, Mark produced a demo which made it into the hands of Epic Records (a subsidiary of Sony BMG).